willtryagain/Breakout/README.md

 These are the classes used in the game
 ### Game
 The `Game` class manages all the other the classes.
 It handles collisions between objects, adding and removing items from screen.
-### Meta
+### Sprite
-The `Meta` class is responsible for storing the coordinates and ascii representation of objects.
+The `Sprite` class is responsible for storing the coordinates and ascii representation of objects.
 It forms a backbone of all the object classes visible on the screen.
 ### Display
 The `Display` class is responsible for showing all the objects on the console.

 ### Paddle
 The `Paddle` class is responsible for movement and appearance of paddle.
-It inherits from Meta class.
+It inherits from Sprite class.

 ### Brick
 The `Brick` class is responsible for strength and color of bricks.